ullaszensar/JUML/USER_GUIDE.md

 - **Relationship Type Summary**: Statistical breakdown of relationship types in your code
 - **CSV Export**: Download any of the summary tables for offline analysis

-#### Demographic Data Analysis
-This tab scans your Java code for fields that might store demographic or personal information.

-Features:
-- **Automated Detection**: Identifies fields related to personal data like names, addresses, gender, etc.
-- **File-level Reports**: Shows which files contain potential sensitive data fields
-- **Occurrence Counting**: Reports how frequently each field appears in the code
-- **Tabular Display**: Each file's data is presented in a clear, organized table

 #### Demographic Summary
 This tab provides a dedicated summary focused only on files containing demographic data.